Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Introduction

-\textbf{Related Work.} Several modeling paradigms have been recently employed to learn causal representations in the weakly supervised setting by introducing auxiliary information into the data-generating process \cite{hyvarinen-auxiliary}.
-Previous work has focused on using supervised labels as auxiliary information to learn disentangled causal representations \cite{pmlr-v108-khemakhem20a, DBLP:conf/cvpr/YangLCSHW21, komanduri-scm-vae}.
-Our work builds upon the ideas presented in iVAE \cite{pmlr-v108-khemakhem20a} and causal variants \cite{DBLP:conf/cvpr/YangLCSHW21, komanduri-scm-vae} and extends them to consider a principled view of causal disentanglement in the label supervised setting. \cite{DBLP:conf/cvpr/YangLCSHW21} proposed a causal masking layer based on \cite{ng2022masked} and \cite{NOTEARS} and is limited to linear SCMs. \cite{komanduri-scm-vae} extended this setting to a nonlinear setting and proposed a causal prior.
-Both works proposed relatively simplistic models to learn causal mechanisms under the strictly additive noise assumption and do not, from an empirical or theoretical perspective, focus on disentanglement. \cite{brehmer2022weakly} extended \cite{locatello_weakly-supervised_2020} to learn causal representations when interventional data is available as pre and post-intervened views, \cite{iCITRIS} focused on learning causal representations in the temporal setting, and \cite{self_supervised} showed identifiability of causal representations in self-supervised learning.
-Although interesting, studying causal representations in the presence of interventional data can often be an infeasible assumption in practice.
-Thus, learning robust causal representations from only observational data is desirable. \cite{gresele2021independent} explored the notion of identifiability through independent mechanism analysis.
-However, they studied an alternative to nonlinear ICA to achieve identifiability.
-We propose a causal mechanism equivalence definition of identifiability extending upon the iVAE framework to learn mechanism identifiable causal representations.
+\paragraph{Related Work.} Our work builds upon the ideas presented in iVAE \cite{pmlr-v108-khemakhem20a} and causal variants \cite{DBLP:conf/cvpr/YangLCSHW21,komanduri-scm-vae} and extends them to consider a principled view of causal disentanglement in the label supervised setting.
+DIVA \cite{diva} and CCVAE \cite{joy2021capturing} are special case implementations of the iVAE framework.
+Yang et al. \shortcite{DBLP:conf/cvpr/YangLCSHW21} proposed CausalVAE, which uses a causal masking layer and is limited to linear SCMs.
+Komanduri et al. \shortcite{komanduri-scm-vae} extended this to a nonlinear setting and proposed a causal prior.
+Both works proposed simplistic models to learn causal mechanisms under the strictly additive noise assumption and do not, from an empirical or theoretical perspective, focus on disentanglement.
+Shen et al. \shortcite{shen_disentangled_2021} proposed learning causal representations supervised by a GAN loss.
+There has also been work focusing on learning causal representations from paired counterfactual data \cite{brehmer2022weakly}, temporal data \cite{iCITRIS}, in self-supervised learning \cite{self_supervised}, and when interventional data is available \cite{ahuja_interventional}.
+Unlike many previous works in label-supervised VAE-based CRL, we consider general nonlinear SCMs instead of restricting to additive noise models, propose a causal prior to causally factorize the latent space, and achieve disentanglement of causal mechanisms, as summarized in Table \ref{properties}.